agiza/chef-dev-workstation/README.md

 The default username is "admin" and the default password is simply "password".
 Super secure eh?
 You should probably change this if you are going to use this recipe in the real world.

 # Recipes
-default.rb - This includes the linux-setup recipe.
+default.rb - This includes the linux_setup recipe.

-linux-setup.rb - Installs the workstation environment on CentOS/RHEL flavored machines.
+linux_setup.rb - Installs the workstation environment on CentOS/RHEL flavored machines.

-windows-setup.rb - Installs the workstation environment on Windows machines.
+windows_setup.rb - Installs the workstation environment on Windows machines.

 # Authors